 FOREWORD

-This Indian Standard (First Revision) was Agricultural Machinery adopted by the Bureau of Indian Standards, after the draft finalized by the and Equipment Sectional Committee had been approved by the Food and Agriculture Division Council.
+This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Agricultural Machinery and Equipment Sectional Committee had been approved by the Food and Agriculture Division Council.

 Wet land cultivation, popularly known as puddling, is an important tillage operation in cultivation of transplanted paddy.
 The agricultural tractors are increasingly used for wet land cultivation and the success of mechanized paddy cultivation with these tractors depends upon efficiency of waterproofing functions of critical assemblies.
 Therefore, in 1984 the standard was published with the title ‘Agricultural tractors for wet land cultivation — Technical requirements’ to provide guidance to the manufacturers as well as users.

-The first revision of the standard incorporates water proofing test to measure the suitability of tractor for wetland cultivation.
+The revision of this standard incorporates water proofing test to measure the suitability of tractor for wetland cultivation.
 Apart from this, the standard has been brought out in the latest style and format of Indian Standards and reference of the Indian Standards wherever applicable have been updated.

-In revision of this Indian Standard, assistance has been derived from OECD Code 2 ‘OECD standard code for the official testing of agricultural and forestry tractor performance’.
+In revision of this standard, assistance has been derived from OECD Code 2 ‘OECD standard code for the official testing of agricultural and forestry tractor performance’.

 The composition of the committee responsible for the formulation of this standard is given in Annex A.